Invasive Lobular Carcinoma and Lobular Carcinoma In-Situ

 Infiltrating lobular carcinoma indicators

-By mammography, infiltrating lobular carcinoma is identified by when a lesion demonstrates asymmetric density, an architectural distortion without a central nidus, and is seen in only one projection.
-Cytologically, one often finds lobular carcinoma forming into characteristic strands of ‘single file‘ of malignant cells.
+By mammography, infiltrating lobular carcinoma is identified when a lesion demonstrates asymmetric density.
+This is an architectural distortion without a central nidus, and is only present in one projection.
+Cytologically, one often finds lobular carcinoma forming into characteristic strands of single file malignant cells.

-The image below show infiltrating lobular carcinoma identifiable by the apparent isolation of malignant cells, and also the single file or ‘strands‘ of malignant cells.
+The image below shows infiltrating lobular carcinoma identifiable by the apparent isolation of malignant cells, and also the single file or strands of malignant cells.

 Infiltrating lobular carcinoma. (single file ‘strands’)

 Specific criteria for Lobular Carcinoma Grading